AmpersandTarski/documentation/syntax/rule.md

 * `TGT` Expression

 A rule is violated by a pair of atoms (source, target).
 In a  violation message these atoms can be used:
-`SRC I, TXT " does not live in ", TGT I` kan result in the message "John does not live in New York".
+`SRC I, TXT " does not live in ", TGT I, TXT ", but he was born in ", SRC born_in` can result in the message "John does not live in New York, but he was born in Amsterdam".